grafana/grafana/docs/sources/panels/field-options/standard-field-options.md

 Continuous color modes use the percentage of a value relative to min and max to interpolate a color.

-- **Fixed color:** Set a specific color using the color picker.
+- **Single color:** Set a specific color using the color picker.
 Mostly useful from an override rule.
-- **Classic:** Color is derived from the series or field index and looking up a corresponding color in the classic color palette.
-Useful for Graphs.
-- **Vibrant:** Color is derived from the series or field index and looking up a corresponding color in the vibrant color palette.
-Useful for Graphs.
 - **From thresholds:** Color is derived from the matching threshold.
 Useful for gauges, stat and table visualizations.

-- **Green-Yellow-Red (continuous):** Color is derived from a continuous spectrum between green, yellow and red.
+### Color by series

+Then there are color schemes that define color by series.
+Useful for graphs and pie charts for example.

+### Color by value

+In addition to deriving color from thresholds there are also continous (gradient) color schemes.
+Useful for visualizations that that color individual values.
+For example stat panels and the table.

 ## Thresholds